Kotlin/dokka/plugins/base/README.md

 * Multiplatform support.
 * Output file writers.

-Base plugin is not intended to be used directly by those who want to generate documentation - it is a building block for other plugins and formats.
+The Base plugin is not intended to be used directly by those who want to generate documentation - it is a building block for other plugins and formats.

 It is in the heart of all documentation formats that come with Dokka.